peter-evance/binary_trees/README.md

 ## Contributing

-This repository is owned by [Amos Wachira](https://github.com/AMO15310) and [Michael Gichamu](https://Michael-Gichamu) and are the only contributors to the repository
+This repository is owned by [Peter Evance](https://github.com/peter-evance) and is the only contributor to the repository

 ## License